cnlohr/shadertrixx/README.md

 5) Don't care about depth because when using MRTs, you want to avoid letting unity figure out the render order, unless you really don't care.
 6) I find putting camera calcs on `UiMenu` to work best.

+OPTION 1: Cameras ignore their depth and render order when you do this.
+Instead they will execute in the order you call SetTargetBuffers on them.

-NOTE: Unfortunately, Unity often messes up ordering of cameras.  **TEST IT WITHOUT EXPLICIT ORDERING (manually executing .Render) FIRST AS THIS WILL SLOW THINGS DOWN** You will need to explicitly execute the order you want for all the cameras.
+NOTE: OPTION 2: TEST IT WITHOUT EXPLICIT ORDERING (manually executing .Render) FIRST AS THIS WILL SLOW THINGS DOWN** You will need to explicitly execute the order you want for all the cameras.
 You can only do this in `Update` or `LateUpdate`, i.e.

 ```cs
 		CamCalcA.enabled = false;